EricTerrell/SyncAndVerify/README.md

 * Compare two folders by comparing file metadata
 * Compare two folders by comparing file contents

-Note: The sync process does a read-back of all copied files and verifies that each file was copied correctly.
-However, if some or all of the files were read from the filesystem cache, this verification step will not be definitive.
+The sync process does a read-back of all copied files and verifies that each file was copied correctly.
+However, if some or all of the files are read from the filesystem cache, this verification step will not be definitive.

 One can specify a list of folders to ignore when doing a sync or comparison.
 This exclusion mechanism is currently only available via the programmatic interface, not from the command line.
 # Copyright